This anti-itch braid spray is perfect for relieving scalp itching and creating a healthy scalp environment for protective styles.

 - A white film will start to rise to the surface.
 That’s the culprit right there.

-- Afterward, rinse the Kanekalon hair thoroughly in warm water, squeeze gently and leave to air dry.
+- Afterward, rinse the Kanekalon hair thoroughly in lukewarm water, squeeze gently, and leave to air dry.

 - You can also spray it with the DIY anti-itch braid spray below before air drying.